ibmresilient/resilient-community-apps/oauth-utils/README.md

 token_url
 auth_url
 ```
-The setup procedure will vary depending on the provider.
+The setup procedure varies depending on the provider.
 This document provides examples for 2 well known services `Google Gmail` and `Microsoft Outlook 365`.
 These examples can be used to send email using SMTP.

 ### Creating OAuth 2.0 credentials for Gmail
 #### Endpoints